 A. Except for motions to set aside the indictment or information pursuant to Penal Code § 995 and special hearings on motions to suppress under Penal Code § 1538.5, subdivision (i), where a motion to suppress was made at the preliminary hearing, all motions or other matters not connected directly with trial, including, but not limited to, motions to suppress, to amend the accusatory pleading, for discovery, dismissal, sanctions, interpreters, or substitution of counsel shall be made in the Designated Department.
-Dates and times for hearings shall be cleared with the individual Designated Department, and a cover sheet indicating the pre-approved date shall be attached to the face of the motion.
+Dates and times for hearings shall be cleared with the individual Designated Department, an authorization form indicating the pre-approved date shall be submitted with the motion.